cleypanw/prisma-cloud-secures-ci-image-build/README.md

-# Build, scan and deploy a docker image securely with Prisma Cloud and GitHub Action.
+# Build, scan & deploy a docker image securely with Prisma Cloud and GitHub Action.

 #### Build Status